sidebar hamburger menu

 • Must be run with root privileges

-Disables the Website Isolation feature server-wide and removes all domain isolation configurations.
+Disables the Website Isolation feature server-wide and switches to "Deny All" mode.
+Removes all domain isolation configurations for all users.

 Example: